 It’s interesting how often pomegranates are depicted with animals.
 Here’s one from the Church of the Apostles, Madaba, Jordan, with parrots:

-And this with a horse (again) from Umm El Rasas, Jordan:
+And this with a horse (again) comes from Umm El Rasas, Jordan:

 Some mosaics show just the fruit.
 I am very fond of these two at Stobi in Macedonia: